mahouoji/MobilityChange/ProjectReport.md

 It still requires some processes before the integration of these two data sets because the syntax of station names might be different (e.g. Grand St, grand street).
 By translating station names to lower cases and conduct the inner join based on Division and Station names, the dataset containing stations with same name in two sets can be figured out.

 Next step will be calculating the similarity of station names using edit distance for these stations which cannot make a pair.
+Refer to ```./data_cleaning/turntile/MTADataIntegration.ipynb``` for details.

-### MTA Turnstile Usage (turnstile_cleaning.ipynb)
+### MTA Turnstile Usage

 ##### Accumulative counters